Why Was Morse Code Invented?

 The original Morse code was developed in the United States by Samuel Morse with the help of Alfred Lewis Vail in the 1840s.
-The basis of the International version, the Continental Morse code, was created by Friedrich Clemens Gerke in 1848.
+The International version, or the Continental Morse code, was created by Friedrich Clemens Gerke in 1848.
 This version had a few changes before becoming the International Morse code and standard by 1865.

 The first version of Morse code, later known as American Morse code, was actually more complex than the International version, but the complexity meant that errors were more common.

-There are three main difference between American and International Morse code:
+There are three main differences between American and International Morse code:

-Morse was an artist by profession but also an inventor who already had created a prototype telegraph before his wife's death.
-Many people around the world were working on versions of telegraphs at the same time as the technology in them was pretty well understood.
+Morse was an artist by profession and an inventor who had already created a prototype of the telegraph before his wife's death.
+There were many people around the world working on versions of telegraphs at the same time as the technology in them was pretty well understood.
 However, he was able to get his version of the recording telegraph working by 1838 and patented in 1844.

 The invention of the recording telegraph by Samuel Morse, Alfred Vail, and Leonard Gale was a big deal that required the collaboration of all three of these great minds.
-However, it was of no real use if they did not have a code in place to make sense of the electric signals.
+However, it was of no real use if they did not have a code to use to make sense of the electric signals.

 The telegraph works by implementing a basic electrical circuit between the sending key and the receiving unit.
-The user then sends a signal by tapping on the wire with a telegraph key which opens and closes the circuit between the wires.
+The user sends a signal by tapping on the wire with a telegraph key to open and close the circuit between the wires.

 When the electric current hits the electromagnet on the receiving end, it spins a printing roller that prints the marks on paper.
 The sender can send a short dot by quickly tapping the key and a long dash by holding the key down longer.

 All Samuel Morse really had to work with when trying to develop Morse code was differentiating the lengths of the signals he could send across the line.
-He started by assigning dot and dash combinations to just numbers but soon learned it was not enough to fully communicate how he wanted.
-It was Alfred Vail's suggestion and work that helped Samuel finish the code by helping with not only letters, numbers, and special characters, to complete the original Morse code.
+He started by assigning dot and dash combinations to just numbers but soon learned it was not enough to communicate how he wanted.
+It was Alfred Vail's suggestion and work that helped Samuel complete the original Morse by helping with not only letters but also numbers and special characters.

 Mr. Morse was then able to get government funding to build a telegraph line from Washington D.C. to Baltimore to test out his new invention and code.

 Samuel F.B.
 Morse sent the first publicly recorded telegram in the US on May 24, 1844, which read "What Hath God Wrought?".
-The message was sent from the US Capitol building, in front of members of congress, to his partner Alfred Vail in Baltimore, Maryland, who received it and sent it back.
+In front of members of congress, the message was sent from the US Capitol building to his partner Alfred Vail in Baltimore, Maryland, who received it and sent it back.

 The telegraph took off from there with lines rapidly being built, and by 1961 the Western Union had completed the first transcontinental telegraph line across the US.
 Soon telegraph operators learned to recognize the code by ear and could send it by memory.